banos/xxtmp-testmvc/tests/README.md

 [...]
-(17 of 27) pass: TodoMVC - jquery, Editing, should remove the item if an empty text string was entered (18 of 27) known issue: TodoMVC - jquery, Editing, should cancel edits on escape -- error: undefined (19 of 27) pass: TodoMVC - jquery, Counter, should display the current number of todo items (20 of 27) pass: TodoMVC - jquery, Clear completed button, should display the number of completed items (21 of 27) pass: TodoMVC - jquery, Clear completed button, should remove completed items when clicked (22 of 27) pass: TodoMVC - jquery, Clear completed button, should be hidden when there are no items that are completed
+(17 of 27) pass: TodoMVC - jquery, Editing, should remove the item if an empty text string was entered (18 of 27) known issue: TodoMVC - jquery, Editing, should cancel edits on escape -- error: undefined (19 of 27) pass: TodoMVC - jquery, Counter, should display the current number of tobuy items (20 of 27) pass: TodoMVC - jquery, Clear completed button, should display the number of completed items (21 of 27) pass: TodoMVC - jquery, Clear completed button, should remove completed items when clicked (22 of 27) pass: TodoMVC - jquery, Clear completed button, should be hidden when there are no items that are completed